 - Finding a practice that relaxes you and do it often.
 Whether it’s yoga, surfing, painting or running, whatever it is that you enjoy and enables you to take your mind off things that stress you, make it a priority and enjoy it often.

 Stress, overwhelm, depression, anxiety, autoimmune disease, obesity, suicide, cancer, a midlife crisis, wondering what direction to take in your life… These are some of the biggest challenges of our time.
-Our NEW film, TRANSCENDENCE, will give you the tools you need to control stress, fear and anxiety with simple daily habits!
-Learn more about our FREE Worldwide Online Premiere here.
+Our film, TRANSCENDENCE, will give you the tools you need to control stress, fear, and anxiety with simple daily habits!
+Learn more about our FREE Worldwide Online screening here.